Gilbert Spencer: Development as an artist

 Spencer painted portraits, genre scenes and murals but was primarily a landscape painter, focusing his attention on vistas of Berkshire, Oxfordshire, Dorset and the Lake District.

 He became a member of the New English Art Club in 1919.
 That year, he met Hilda Carline, his brother's future wife, and her brother Sydney Carline.
 When he became Ruskin Master in 1922, Sydney Carline asked Spencer to join his staff at the University of Oxford.

 Lady Ottoline Morrell, with whom Spencer was friendly since before the war, found him a room in the village of Garsington near Oxford.
 She allowed him easy access to her own house, Garsington Manor, which was frequented by many illustrious guests including the Bloomsbury set.
 While living there, Spencer painted Trees at Garsington (Ashmolean Museum, Oxford), Garsington Roofs and The Sheep Fold at Upper Farm which "have a characteristic directness of line and clarity of colour."

 1923 he had his first solo exhibition at the Goupil Gallery, London.

 From 1934–6 he created a series of murals depicting the Foundation Legend of Balliol College for Holywell Manor, Oxford.

-During the Second World War, Spencer served as an official war artist, (1940–1943).
+During the Second World War Spencer served in the 9th (Lakes) Battalion, Westmorland Home Guard while evacuated to the Lake District with staff and students from the Royal College of Art.
+He was employed as an official war artist, (1940–1943) commissioned to paint scenes of military training in England, and was one of several British artists to become an official artist in both world wars.